bridger-herman/wasm-raytracer/README.md

-# Assignment 1 - Image processing
+# Assignment 2 - Ray casting

 ## Instructions for running the code: